tavinus/pdfScale/README.md

 If you have `make` installed you can use it to install to `usr/local/bin/pdfscale` with:
 `sudo make install`

-The you can remove the script with
+To remove the installation use:
 `sudo make uninstall`